shawngraham/hist3907o/workbook/docs/module-2/Exercises.md

 *but* if that's all you get, and nothing downloads, the problem is in your txt file. *Make sure* to create your txt file with a text editor (textwrangler, sublime text, notepad) and *not* from `save as...txt` in excel.
 (If you have an option when you create the text file, make sure the encoding is 'utf-8' rather than 'utf-16').
 - if you're really stuck, see this [blog post from the Internet Archive](http://blog.archive.org/2012/04/26/downloading-in-bulk-using-wget/)

-# Going Further: Archiving Twitter
+# Going Further Still: Archiving Twitter
 - use Ed Summer's [TWARC](https://github.com/shawngraham/twarc) to grab, archive, share, inflate, and visualize tweets
 - convert JSON to CSV with [this tool](http://konklone.io/json/)
 - use R to grab resources from [dp.la](http://dp.la) with this wee R script on my [gists](https://gist.github.com/shawngraham/0907ab2c2185cfe9f91b) (What's R? a great environment for doing many many things.
 Get it [here](https://cran.r-project.org/) and use [RStudio to work in it](https://www.rstudio.com/) (grab the free version))